jamesagarrett/Martial_Arts_Robot/README.md

 * **Adafruit_rplidar.py:** Created by Adafruit as a tool for retrieving raw data from the Slamtec RPLIDAR sensor
 * **globals.py:** Constant declarations that are used throughout other modules
 * **helperFunctions.py:** A single location for frequent data calculations that are utilized in more than one module
-* **lidarAnalysis.py:** Contains main() and is where LIDAR sensor data is collected and analyzed to see if and how the robot should reposition
+* **lidarAnalysis.py:** Contains main() and is where LIDAR sensor data is collected and analyzed to see if the robot should reposition itself
-* **maneuverAnalysis.py:** Determines the best angle and distance to move at in order to be a safe distance from the user and environmental obstacle
+* **maneuverAnalysis.py:** Determines the best angle and distance to move at in order to be a safe distance from the user and any environmental obstacles
 * **repositionMachine.py:** Gives output to the wheels, moving the robot to the desired position
 # Video Demos
 A test of the ultrasonic sensors used before switching to a single LIDAR sensor, as the robot approaches an obstacle